marko-js/marko/packages/marko/docs/compiler.md

 To hook into the `migrate` stage you can use the `migrate` option in the `marko.json` file.

+> **Note:**
+> To make the compiler to stop at this point and output the migrated template rather than continuing on to produce the JavaScript output, pass `"migrate"` as the value for the `output` compilation option.

 ### Transform

 The transform stage of the compiler is meant for userland transformations of Marko code, into other Marko code.
 Think of it like [babel.transform](https://babeljs.io/docs/en/babel-core#transform) for Marko templates.